Ulli-H/Project01_Knack/README.md

 The player on the left of the dealer starts.
 He can either swap one card of his hand with one from the middle or all three cards.
 Swapping 2 cards is not possible.
 If he doesn't want to change he can either shove for one round or close the game.
 To close the game he needs to have at least 20 points on his hand.

+To reduce the complexity of the game flow the computer/dealer only makes random choices.

 #### End of game
 A game ends in two ways:

 - a player closes, says "I'll close", all the other players may swap or shove one more time.
 - a player holds 31 points on his hand and the game ends rightaway.
-Scores are taken as they are from the other players
+Scores are taken as they are from the other players (This still needs to be implemented)

 #### Scoring

 Only pairs or prials of the same suit or for 3 of a kind are counted.

+(The scoring methods are still in progress)